 We settled into our room, basic but comfortable, ensuite and with a lovely balcony overlooking the countryside.
 The whole place is off-grid, with solar heated water, solar power and a backup generator.
 We had a lovely lunch of pancakes with a DIY choice of cooked up veggies or sweet stuff.
 Lucie has had two volunteers staying with her for the season to help with the cooking and horses and lots of other jobs, they were a young German couple called Till and Livvy and they were also both very friendly and welcoming.

 We’ve both been horseriding a couple of times before, only for an hour at a time and just a basic walking route.
 We’d enjoyed it each time, although I’d always found horses made me a little nervous!
 A French couple were joining us for the afternoon, one of them had lots of experience and the other none so it was a good mixed group.
 Livvy ran through the basics of how to approach a horse, how to mount and how to control them while riding.
 Chris was given a lovely big tan horse and I had a slightly fiesty black horse called Patricia, she was in heat and falling in love with every horse we passed!
+If you want to find out how, it’ll be in an indoor riding arena, this might be the best option for you.

 The ride was brilliant, we started off walking down a narrow track and getting used to the horses.
 We then had to cross a river, which Patricia was not happy about but the horses are so well trained she did follow Lucie across in the end.
 The river was pretty high and I immediately got my legs wet up to the knee!
 After the river crossing we had a go at trotting, then later on we learnt some more techniques and tried out ‘posting’ where you kind of stand up and sit down in time with the horse’s trot.
 Both Chris and I got the hang of it in not too much time and it made the whole ride more comfortable and fun.
 We stopped to see their other horses in a field and got to stretch our legs whilst they swapped a horse to bring back to the paddock.
 On our way back we crossed more rivers, and got to trot some more as the sun went down.
 The light was really low by the end which was exciting and a little nerve wracking to ride in, we had to just trust in the horses eyesight (they have much better night vision than us) and that they would follow the path for the last little bit.